Investing in World Silver Coins for Fun and Profit

 Investing in world silver coins can provide you with a handsome profit while adding interest including world history and diverse geography to your coin collection.
+Most of you can easily invest in US Mint Silver coins, but we are here to help you find other great world mint coins!
 Here are a few tips about the best coins to buy if you’re considering silver coins from around the world.

 There are a couple of noteworthy Euro coins worth mentioning.

 The Silver Lion Dollar, struck by the Royal Dutch Mint, is a modern coin based on the original design of the “daalder”, first issued in 1617.
-The one ounce 2017 version contains .999 fine silver.
-The observe of the coin features a standing knight behind a shield bearing the picture of a lion.
+The one-ounce 2017 version contains .999 fine silver.
+The obverse of the coin features a standing knight behind a shield bearing the picture of a lion.
 The reverse of the coin features the same lion.

 The Britannia is issued by London’s Royal Mint which has been operating for more than 1,000 years.
 The coin, denominated as 2 pounds, contains a full ounce of pure silver.
 The obverse carries the iconic image of Queen Elizabeth II.
 On the reverse is the standing Britannia, the female personification of the British Isles which has been a symbol of the nation since Roman times.

-The Queen’s Beast series of Royal Mint coins is another way add historical interest to you holding.
+The Queen’s Beast series of Royal Mint coins is another way to add historical interest to your holding.
 When Queen Elizabeth II ascended to the throne, statues of ten heraldic beasts stood guard.
 These beasts are being memorialized in limited issues of two-ounce and ten-ounce silver coins

-The Mexican Silver Libertad, a one-ounce silver bullion coin, is a symbol Mexico’s long and rich history in silver.
+The Mexican Silver Libertad, a one-troy-ounce fine silver bullion coin, is a symbol of Mexico’s long and rich history in silver.
 Authorized by the Bank of Mexico in 1981, this coin is made of .999 fine silver bullion.
-It is considered to be one of the most beautiful silver world coins by collectors.
+It is considered to be one of the most beautiful silver-world coins by collectors.

-One of the most desired coins in the world, the Silver Canadian Maple Leaf is legal tender in Canada.
-It is one of the purest government issued silver coins, with a “4 nines” (.9999 ) purity.
+One of the most desired coins in the world is a Royal Canadian Mint coin the Silver Canadian Maple Leaf is legal tender in Canada.
+It is one of the purest government-issued silver coins, with a “4 nines” (.9999 ) purity.

-First minted in 1988, Silver Maple Leafs feature the maple leaf, that famous symbol of Canada, on the reverse.
+First minted in 1988, Silver Maple Leaf coins for sale feature the maple leaf, that famous symbol of Canada, on the reverse.
 The coin front carries the bust of Queen Elizabeth II.
 It is denominated as $5 CAD, one of the highest denominations available in a 1 oz silver coin.

 The one-ounce Kangaroo is minted using .9999 fine silver and derives its name from the classic red kangaroo design carried on the reverse.
 It was first issued in 2015, filling a gap in world markets for affordable silver from Australia.

-No world mint produces coins with better quality of craftsmanship than Australia’s Perth Mint.
+No world mint produces coins with better quality craftsmanship than Australia’s Perth Mint.

-One of the best-known world coins, even by non-investors, the Krugerrand was originally available only as a gold coin for 50 years.
-South Africa introduced the silver Krugerrand in 2017 to celebrate the 50th anniversary of the Gold Krugerrand.
+One of the best-known and popular gold world coins, even by non-investors, the Krugerrand was originally available only as a gold coin for 50 years.
+South Africa introduced the Silver Krugerrand in 2017 to celebrate its 50th anniversary of the Gold Krugerrand.

 The one-ounce premium uncirculated Silver Krugerrand contains one Troy ounce of .999 pure silver.
-The observe has a picture of Paul Kruger, the 19th century political and military figure for whom the coin is named, and the reverse shows the Springbok antelope.
+The obverse has a picture of Paul Kruger, the 19th-Century political and military figure for whom the coin is named, and the reverse shows the Springbok antelope.
 Both sides of the coin have inscriptions in English and the native language of South Africa, Afrikaans.